 Points to consider

-Obviously, it is impossible to satisfy any user and consider every existing cognitive scheme, but still there are some general aspects which have to be thought out in the aspect of design with high visual perception:
+Obviously, it is impossible to satisfy any user and consider every existing cognitive scheme, but still, there are some general aspects that have to be thought out in the aspect of design with high visual perception:

 - typical user’s reading skills